pyinstaller/pyinstaller/doc/source/Manual.rst

 with some additional logic; see `Using Hook Files`_ below.

-Note that manipulations of ``__path__`` hooked in this way apply only to the analysis.
+Note that manipulations of ``__path__`` hooked in this way apply only to the Analysis.
-That is, at runtime ``win32com.shell`` is resolved the same way as ``win32com.anythingelse``, and ``win32com.__path__`` knows nothing of ``../win32comext``.
+At runtime all imports are intercepted and satisfied from within the bundle. ``win32com.shell`` is resolved the same way as ``win32com.anythingelse``, and ``win32com.__path__`` knows nothing of ``../win32comext``.